yhnavein/npm-check/README.md

 Check special (e.g. config) files when looking for unused dependencies.

-`$ npm-check --specials=bin,webpack` will look in the `scripts` section of package.json and in webpack config.
+`$ yarn-check --specials=bin,webpack` will look in the `scripts` section of package.json and in webpack config.

 See [https://github.com/depcheck/depcheck#special](https://github.com/depcheck/depcheck#special) for more information.